• bn-l 6 months ago

 As for advertisments, we decide for ourselves.

-• lcnPylGDnU4H9OF a day ago
+• lcnPylGDnU4H9OF 6 months ago

 > He said a new feature added to YouTube last year that enables some users to add contextual notes to videos "has significant potential."
 (That program is similar to X's Community Notes feature, as well as new program announced by Meta last week.)